ternera/ternera.org/_projects/2024-07-25-volunteer-work.md

 accent_color: '#79589F'
 ---

-I help out as an Administrator on Wikipedia.
-Most of my time is spent keeping the Kinyarwanda version of the site clean and free of spam.
-I also help as a global rollbacker on Wikipedia, which gives me the ability to mass revert edits from other editors.
+In some of my free time, I help out as an Administrator on Wikipedia.
+Most of my time there is spent keeping the Kinyarwanda version of the site clean and free of spam.
+I also help as a global rollbacker on the site, which gives me the technical ability to mass revert problematic edits.

 Occasionally, I'll play games like Counter-Strike 2 or Minecraft.
-I'm not a competative or experienced gamer by any means, but it's fun to sit back and enjoy a gaming session with friends sometimes!
+I'm not a competitive or experienced gamer by any means, but it's fun to sit back and enjoy a gaming session with friends sometimes!

-I'm a firm believer in [touching grass](https://en.wiktionary.org/wiki/touch_grass) sometimes and highly recommend it.
+I'm a firm believer in [touching grass](https://en.wiktionary.org/wiki/touch_grass) and highly recommend it.
 Get outside and do things! 😀

 <!--## Useful Links: